joannapng/meme-maker/README.md

 TODO
 - Make the slider limits depend on the image size
 - Add preview to save image page
-- Add undo button to filters
+- Add comments to image processing stuff